rogerHuntGauntlet/cco-gauntletv2/Project Docs/User_Stories.md

 17. As a client, I want to see ratings and reviews of vibe coders so that I can assess their reputation and track record.

 ### Interviewing and Hiring
-18. As a client, I want to interview vibe coders' "second brains" (CCOs) so that I can evaluate their problem-solving approach and technical expertise.
+18. As a client, I want to interview vibe coders' "Chief Cognitive Officers" (CCOs) so that I can evaluate their problem-solving approach and technical expertise.
 19. As a client, I want to ask technical questions during the CCO interview so that I can assess the vibe coder's knowledge in specific areas.
 20. As a client, I want to hire a vibe coder directly through the platform so that I can streamline the onboarding process.